akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 One cold morning, a short message was delivered to each of three women, Eustacia included.
 “The Queen requires your presence in her solar at the sounding of Terce.”

 The Queen did not raise her voice, but she was sharp: “I hear of your amusement at the expense of Beatrice of Stanwey.
 You shall stop.
 Not merely because I command it – though I do – else you shall understand and know exactly what happens to those who make an enemy of this family.
-As surely as fruit follows seed, so exile follows betrayal, for sooth is how I shall see this matter hencefrom.
+As surely as fruit follows seed, so exile follows betrayal, for sooth is how I shall see this matter henceforth.
 Now, hear me: No more.”

 With this warning, she dismissed the three.